lucymchang/education/R/README.md

 ### Repository containing original material for teaching the R programming language

 I designed these lessons to be practical guides and thus took occasional liberties in the descriptions, definitions, and vocabulary used.
-While not 100% accurate, hopefully they are 100% useful.
+While the language may deviate from industry standards here and there, hopefully the deviations are more clarifying than confusing.